FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

 ----------------------------

 * First, build your project
-* Find the resulting dll and copy that to the ``plugins`` folder in the working directory of your Vonk server
+* Find the resulting dll and copy that to the ``plugins`` folder in the working directory of your Firely Server

 .. note::
-  If your Vonk working directory does not contain a plugins folder yet, you can create one.
+  If your Firely Server working directory does not contain a plugins folder yet, you can create one.
 Within it, you can create subfolders, which can be useful if you work with multiple plugins.

   You can also configure the name and location of this folder with the ``PipelineOptions.PluginDirectory`` setting